paynow-gg/rust-plugin/README.md

-# PayNow Plugin for Rust
+# PayNow Plugin for Rust / Hurtworld / 7 Days To Die

-The official PayNow addon for Rust servers enables seamless integration with PayNow gameservers, facilitating in-game transactions and more.
-This guide will help you set up the PayNow plugin on your server.
+The official PayNow addon seamlessly integrates with game servers for Rust, Hurtworld, and 7 Days to Die, facilitating in-game transactions and enhancing gameplay with secure and efficient financial interactions.
+This guide will help you set up the PayNow plugin on your server for any of these supported games.

 ## Prerequisites